brianrobles204/resource_bloc/resource_bloc/README.md

 # Resource Bloc

-A specialized Bloc that simplifies offline-first data loading.
-Designed to manage resources backed by both remote and local sources.
+A specialized Bloc for managing data backed by both local and remote sources.

 ## Usage